somethingSomething78/fireflashupdate/README.md

 fireflashupdate
 ====

-Adobe Flash Player installer/updater for Mozilla Firefox.
+Adobe Flash Player installer/updater for Mozilla Firefox on Linux.

-Tested to work with Debian 9 stable (stretch).
+Tested in Debian 9 stable (stretch), but should work on every Linux distro.

 ## Getting started